PascaleBeier/laravel-stripe-webhooks/README.md

 Stripe might occasionally send a duplicate webhook request [more than once](https://stripe.com/docs/webhooks/best-practices#duplicate-events).
 This package makes sure that each request will only be processed once.
 All webhook requests with a valid signature will be logged in the `webhook_calls` table.
 The table has a `payload` column where the entire payload of the incoming webhook is saved.

-If the signature is not valid, the request will not be logged in the `webhook_calls` table but a `Spatie\StripeWebhooks\WebhookFailed` exception will be thrown.
+If the signature is not valid, the request will not be logged in the `webhook_calls` table but a `PascaleBeier\StripeWebhooks\WebhookFailed` exception will be thrown.
 If something goes wrong during the webhook request the thrown exception will be saved in the `exception` column.
 In that case the controller will send a `500` instead of `200`.

 There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.